 Some years I go with a Halloween theme but this year I went with autumn.

 I always use a bucket of foam stickers from Michaels.
-I wait 'til early October to buy them 'cause they always seem to be 40% off at that point.
+I wait until early October to buy them because they always seem to be 40% off at that point.

 HERE’S HOW WE DID IT: